DatGuy8/PostRoomFinal/README.md

 ## About
 PostRoom is a Social Media App that can showcase my skills as a full stack developer.
 It is a fully resposive app that has dark or light mode.
 Users are able to add posts, comment on posts, like posts, and upload images.
-It also has notifications and a friends list that is immediately shown live.
+Notifications are recieved in real time through the use of socket.io.